Indonesia in Depth—Sumatra, Java, Bali

 Day 14-15 Jakarta (2B)

 Drive to Padang and transfer for your flight(s) to Jakarta.
 There are no planned activities today.
 You will have a group meeting around 6pm to meet your new CEO and new group members (look out for the Welcome Note in the hotel lobby) and an optional dinner afterwards to get to know your fellow group members.
 Jakarta is the capital of Indonesia and the economic heart of Java.
 The next day, you may wish to take an optional city tour, take a walk around the old Dutch colonial heart of Kota, or simply search out your first true cup of Java coffee!
+Enjoy one of two street food crawls with the group and CEO while in Jakarta.
+Bring your appetites and your wallets, and the CEO will bring you to the best spots and teach you a bit about the local street food.

 Day 16 Cianjur (1B)